sivafx/sivafx/README.md

   - **Package Managers**: npm, Yarn
   - **Testing**: Jest, Mocha
   - **IDEs**: VS Code, WebStorm
+- **Projects**:
+  1. **Real-Time Chat Application**: A chat app using WebSockets for instant messaging.
+  2. **Task Management App**: A Kanban-style app for managing tasks and projects.
+  3. **Expense Tracker**: A personal finance tracker to monitor and categorize expenses.
+  4. **Restaurant Review App**: A platform for users to leave and view restaurant reviews.
+  5. **Weather Dashboard**: An app that fetches and displays weather data from an external API.

 ### 5. **.NET Fullstack** 🖥️
 - **Frontend**: HTML, CSS, JavaScript, and frameworks like Blazor or Angular